Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 An inline-like operator can be unary or binary.
 It is a series of one or more punctuation characters and can be declared left or right associative.
 An inline-like operator is syntactic sugar for a function-like operator.
 A function-like operator is declared in the preamble to associate itself with a corresponding function-like operator.

-The following characters are permitted for inline-like operators: `#%&+-/;<=>\^_|`.
+The following characters are permitted for inline-like operators: `#%&+-/<=>\^_|~`.

-In addition, `!?` are valid at the start of an inline-like operator if followed by a non-keyword character.
+In addition, `!?:.` are valid at the start of an inline-like operator if followed by a non-keyword or number character. `*` is valid as a binary oparator.

-An inline-like operator can begin with an open parenthesis followed by at least one unrestricted or start character then any character excluding close parenthesis, followed by a close parenthesis.
+An inline-like operator can begin with an open parenthesis followed by at least one unrestricted character or `!?*,.` then any character excluding close parenthesis, followed by a close parenthesis.
 For example `(:eg-1)` or `(?)`.

 Note that inline-like operators share a namespace with inline-like statements.